coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/install.md

 ASP.NET Core MVC configuration
 ==============================

-If you have not done that yet, install the nuget package called `coderr.client.aspnetcore.mvc`.
+Install the nuget package called `coderr.client.aspnetcore.mvc`, if you haven't already.

 Next, you need to tell the codeRR library what server it should upload all error reports to.

-Add the following code in your `Program.cs`.
+Please add the following code in your `Program.cs`.

 ```csharp
 var url = new Uri("http://yourServer/coderr/");